JayPrinz/Todo.app/README.md

 ## Contact

-If you have any questions or feedback, please contact us at [your-email@example.com].

-Thank you for using todo.ist!
+If you have any questions or feedback, please contact us Thank you for using todo.ist!

 ---